How to present your entries:

 Some more rules:

-In the current season, images from the monthly and Stewart/Bell competitions may be entered into the annual competitions.
+In the current season, images used in the monthly and Stewart/Bell competitions may be entered into the annual competitions.

 The Monthly winners for each category and each section will receive a Club certificate.
 At the Club's end of season AGM, the league winners will receive trophies.